Yamnuska Wolfdog Sanctuary

 Along the way, a knowledgeable guide explains the differences between wolves, wolfdogs, and dogs, as well as why wolves are so important in the wild landscape.

-Meet the Wolfdogs at the Yamnuska Wolfdog Sanctuary near Banff Canada
+About the Wolfdogs at the Yamnuska Sanctuary

 If you’re someone who has dogs for pets, you may have looked at your cute, cuddly fur-baby and wondered how on Earth it’s possible this loveable little creature descended from wolves.
-Certainly, a lot of history and genetics have happened over a long period of time to where we now have everything from Italian Greyhounds (my babies!) to Labradoodles.

 However, the wolfdog, by definition, is a hybrid between a domestic dog and a species of wolf.